 Corporate headquarters was then tasked with compiling data from the audits submitted, analyzing the results in Excel, and manually creating reports that could include analysis of market, region, division, total U.S. data, and more.
 With this process it could easily take 30 to 60 days for results to reach business decision-makers.

-"We weren’t getting a great deal of score card information back from our retail audit process," says Ed Bollinger, Director of Retail Operations.
+"We weren’t getting a great deal of score card information back from our retail audit process," said Ed Bollinger, Director of Retail Operations.
 "Not a lot of history or trending was being built.
 That meant sales managers were spending too much time trying to pull the data they needed to understand how our brands were doing at a category, regional or national level."

 Heinz wanted the ability to improve the efficiency and accuracy of their retail data collection and reporting process in order to positively affect sales, gain the ability to conduct more audits, and improve the feedback loop with brokers.